ADD-ONS / SCALES

 Clot Burden Score (CBS)

-• the extent of intracranial thrombosis predicts clinical outcome, final infarct size, and risk of hemorrhagic transformation in an acute ischemic stroke
+• the extent of intracranial thrombosis predicts clinical outcome, final infarct size, and risk of hemorrhagic transformation in acute ischemic stroke

 • clots with proximal localization and increased length are more difficult to treat and have a worse outcome